Dan Bramall (footballer)

-Dan Bramall (born 3 September 1998) is an English professional footballer who plays for Scarborough Athletic, as a winger.
+Dan Bramall (born 3 September 1998) is an English professional footballer who plays for Worksop Town, as a winger.

 Career

 Born in Chesterfield, Bramall played youth football for Chesterfield and Everton, and non-league football for Matlock Town and Buxton.
 He signed for Barnsley in September 2020, moving on loan to Barrow in January 2021.
 He was released by Barnsley at the end of the season.

 He signed for Ballymena United in August 2021.
 In August 2022 he moved to Scarborough Athletic.

+In December 2022, Scarborough Athletic announced that Bramall had departed the club in order to take up an opportunity in Australia.

+In May 2024, he returned to England to join Worksop Town.